It was just in 2009, a mere three years ago – or actually, just under 36 months – when MpS started showing up in its current form.

 Will you move into workflow and business process optimization?
 The Cloud?

-Those are not pie in the sky questions - they are real.
+Those are not pie-in-the-sky questions - they are real.

-Work-flow, business process, BPO/BPM and even EDM - it's where the niche has been headed for years - the data will shoot up into the clouds, the old processes will fade, and workflow will transpose into a more personal experience.
+Work-flow, business process, BPO/BPM, and even EDM - it's where the niche has been headed for years - the data will shoot up into the clouds, the old processes will fade, and workflow will transpose into a more personal experience.

 No more clerks, accountants, or analysts - the algorithms will handle all we want them to handle, presenting us with usable, live data.
-Anywhere in the world and at anytime - but not just anywhere any time;
+Anywhere in the world and at any time - but not just anywhere any time;

 Everywhere, Every time...